ViLab-UCSD/LaGTran_ICML2024/Ego2Exo/README.md

 ## Dataset Preparation.

 Our Ego2Exo benchmark is curated from the [EgoExo4D](https://ego-exo4d-data.org/) dataset released by Meta.
-A complete documentation of the dataset preparation including selecting video segments, narrations and label set is available at this colab notebook.
-To start with this, you first have to download the annotations and keystep labels f
+A complete documentation of the dataset preparation including selecting video segments, narrations and label set is available at this [colab notebook](create_data.ipynb).
+Note that you have to first download the annotations and keystep labels from the original dataset.

 ## Dataset Download Instructions

 The original video segments should be downloaded from the original [EgoExo4D](https://ego-exo4d-data.org/) website from Meta by following their guidelines.
-Specifically, you first have to sign a license form to access and download the dataset, which might take upto 48 hours for getting approved.
+You might have to first sign a license form to access and download the dataset, which might take upto 48 hours for getting approved.
 You can download the [cli installer](https://docs.ego-exo4d-data.org/download/) to enable faster downloads.
 Make sure that the installation works by running `egoexo --help` which should return the documentation guide.

 In our paper, we only used the pre-extracted [Omnivore features](https://docs.ego-exo4d-data.org/data/features/) for all the video segments as input to the classification network.
 If you only want to download the pre-extracted features for the takes corresponding to our dataset, use the following command.
 Make sure to provide the argument `data_dir` or specify where the files should be downloaded.
 ```